Mathcad Worksheets by Astroger

 Educator.
 In the course of his space career, Astroger has taught classes to cadets, to graduate space engineers, and to active duty Air Force operations personnel.
 He has presented papers at AAS/AIAA astronautics conferences and his work has been published in the Journal of the Astronautical Sciences.

 Educational Publisher.
 Astroger founded Astronomical Data Service (ADS) in 1976 to provide custom-prepared educational publications to science teachers.
-ADS distributes a mail order sales catalog annually in the fall.
-ADS accepts and fills orders by U.S. postal mail.
-Science teachers write to P.O.
-Box 26180, Colorado Springs, CO 80936, call (719) 597-4068 and leave a message, or click on the e-mail link at the bottom of this web page to request a catalog.
+ADS distributed a mail order sales catalog annually in the fall.
+ADS accepted and filled orders by U.S. postal mail.
+Science teachers could write to P.O.
+Box 885, Palmer Lake, CO 80133, call (719) 597-4068 and leave a message, or click on the e-mail link at the bottom of this web page to request a catalog.
+ADS ceased mail-order operations at the end of 2018, but the telephone number, postal mail address, and email address below are still active.

 Amateur Radio Hobbyist.
-Astroger is a licensed amateur radio technician (KB0VJS) and operates his own ground equipment for direct image readout from U.S. and Russian polar-orbiting weather satellites.
-He has received his best images using a quadrifilar helix antenna built by his son, Jase (AB9BI), from plans in QST magazine.
+Astroger is a licensed amateur radio technician (KB0VJS) and operated his own ground equipment for direct image readout from U.S. and Russian polar-orbiting weather satellites.
+He received his best images using a quadrifilar helix antenna built by his son, Jase (AB9BI), from plans in QST magazine.

 Back | Top